cirosantilli/linux-cheat/eclipse.md

 Show full path to files: <http://stackoverflow.com/questions/3170379/eclipseide-is-there-a-way-to-add-the-workspace-path-to-the-eclipse-ide-title-ba> Important if you are running multiple Eclipse instances at once.

+### Configuration files

+Eclipse generates the following configuration files on projects:

+- `.project`
+- `.classpath`
+- `.settings/`

+You will want to gitignore them.

+It does not seem possible to ask Eclipse to prevent Eclipse from creating those files: <http://stackoverflow.com/questions/12563878/how-to-prevent-creation-of-project-files-in-eclipse-navigator>

+#### Eclipse.ini

+Global file on `$ECLIPSE_HOME` or in the eclipse installation folder by default.

+You should add more memory to the JVM that runs Eclipse for larger projects to load: <http://stackoverflow.com/questions/9565125/whats-the-recommended-eclipse-cdt-configuration-for-big-c-project-indexer-ta>

 ### Spell checking

 To add a word to the dictionary, you must first create the user dictionary.
 To get started, touch a `dict` file on your workspace, the search for spelling under preferences, and point to it.